Cardcaptor Sakura: Manga

-The manga has over 17 million copies in print as of April 2018.
+The manga has over 17 million copies in print by April 2018.
 Cardcaptor Sakura was popular with Japanese readers, ranking among the top five sellers during its release.
 The manga series was awarded the Seiun Award for Best Manga in 2001.
 Shaenon Garrity of The Comics Journal described the series as a quintessential shōjo manga, which is praised for its mature direction in the second half.
 Cardcaptor Sakura has been described as a "critical work" of manga by Christopher Butcher of Comics212.
 In a review by Lisa Anderson of Manga Life, the subplots in the series related to the interactions between characters were noted to be of special interest.
 Anderson praised how the manga, while at the onset begins with a costumed Sakura chasing after a Clow Card, takes a "rather big leap in another direction" when focusing on the characters.
 The manga is further lauded for its depth.
 Anime News Network (ANN) reviewer Robert Nguyen felt Cardcaptor Sakura is an "atypical shōjo" manga, which puts an "emphasis on the emotions of the character."

 In Manga: The Complete Guide, Mason Templar states that the series is not "just one of the best kids' manga in translation, it's one of the very best manga available in English, period."
 He praises Clamp for their creativity and shrewd business sense, in being able to create a series that "clearly has merchandising in line" and an "utterly forgettable premise" into a story that is "brimming with warmth and joy and wonder" and is "much more than the sum of its parts."
 The manga is cited as being cute by critics, and in some cases too cute; however, Anderson stated that "much like Magic Knight Rayearth, even a cute story will have its depth and drama."
 The artwork of the manga is praised for being detailed and having "beautifully drawn pictures of the Clow Cards themselves."
 The cards are described as having "an artful blend of magical fantasy and reality."